vuejs/vetur/.github/CONTRIBUTING.md

 - As the client launches the language server lazily, open any .vue file so that the server is started.
 - Run the server configuration which binds the server code to port 6005 to enable debugging.
 - At this point breakpoints in both server and client code should work.
+- Alternatively, you can run the 'all' compound debug config too.
+You need to make sure to open a .vue file within 10 seconds so the server can be started and attached to

 It should look like this: